suchismitasarker/CHESS-ID4B-QM2/docs/nxrefine.md

 # NXRefine
 The code is written by Dr. Ray Osborn.
 More details will be available [NXRefine](https://nexpy.github.io/nxrefine/).The code provides various tools for stacking the raw data, finding Bragg peaks, solving the orientation matrix, and finally providing the HKL.

+# Data Policy
+!!! hint "Data policy"
+      We only stored the raw data for six months and processed data for a year.
+Please process the data and copy it to your server.
+If you need more time, then consult your beamline scientist.

 !!! danger "CHESS data processing steps"